bjanesh/odi-tools/wopr.md

 1. `wopr` **is a restricted access machine**, meaning you need a user account to use it.
 Contact Bob Lezotte to request an account.

-2. **Time on `wopr` is scheduled on a first-come-first-serve basis.** Don't schedule more time than you need.
-Full processing of a 9-point dither pattern takes about 3-4 hours per filter.
-The schedule can be found below or at [https://teamup.com/ks78bf366c93189e18](https://teamup.com/ks78bf366c93189e18).
+2. **Time on `wopr` is scheduled on a first-come-first-serve basis.** Schedule as much time as you need, but please respect others' time and use the scheduled time.
+Full processing of a 9-point dither pattern takes about 3-4 hours per filter, so you shouldn't need more than 2 days per target. **After your scheduled time, add one (1) day of "Bob" time** so that the computer can be reset for the next user.
+The schedule can be found at the bottom of this page or at [https://teamup.com/ks78bf366c93189e18](https://teamup.com/ks78bf366c93189e18).

 3. **All disk space on `wopr` will be treated as scratch space.** ODI data processing is extremely space intensive.
 The SSD is appropriately sized for full processing of ~30 5x6 ODI images.
 Use your space carefully!
-If you have not cleared your data by the end of your scheduled time, it will be cleared for you.
-Take your final data products with you!
+At the end of your scheduled time, **the SSD will be cleared.** Take your final data products with you!
 A few (representative) statistics about data size:
     * A single compressed 5x6 ODI image: `250 MB`
     * A single uncompressed 5x6 ODI image: `2.0 GB`
     * One 9-point dither pattern (unprocessed): `18 GB`